Encentivize/log-file-remover/README.md

 # log-file-remover
 A tool to automate removal of generated logs after a set amount of time.
+For the commandline and also for inclusion in other node apps.

 ##Install
   npm install log-file-remover